ivanxma/HeatwaveML-Lab/01-Import/README.md

 # This Lab is to import Airflight demo data into an existing Heatwave AutoML Database
 # Environment :
-### 1. A Running MDS with Heatwave Instance on Private VCN
+### 1. A Running MDS with Heatwave Instance on Private VCN and VCN security list is setup with 3306
 ### 2. Cloud Shell on OCI
 ### 3. Private VCN connectivity with Cloud Shell
 ### 4. Download the AirFlight sample data